cypher256/java-extension-pack/README.md

 <br>

 ## Auto-default Settings
-Entries that do not have the following configuration in the user settings are automatically set to the default values of `Auto Config Java Extension Pack`.
+Entries that do not have the following configuration in the user settings are automatically set to the default values of `Extension Pack for Java Auto Config`.
 To prevent automatic setting, set the Original Default value below.
 Note that a debug run is required to enable Hot Code Replace (Hot Deploy).

 |Configuration Name|Original Default|Auto Default|
 |---|---|---|